WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_5.md

 Then they left the presence of the council, rejoicing that they were counted worthy to suffer dishonor for the name.

 ###### 42
-And every day, in the temple and from house to house, they did not cease teaching and preaching that the Christ is Jesus. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And every day, in the temple and from house to house, they did not cease teaching and preaching that the Christ is Jesus.

 ***